 Opioid Epidemic in the U.S.: How Did We Get Here?
 When the CDC published opioid-prescribing guidelines in 2016, it brought national attention to a problem plaguing Americans across the country.
 Overdose deaths related to prescription opioids and heroin addiction have reached epidemic proportions.
-In fact, they have quadrupled since 1999, according to the CDC.
-CDC opium.
-He calls it
+In fact, opioid overdoses claimed the lives of almost 400,000 people from 1999 to 2017.
+These deaths were related to prescription opioids, heroin, and synthetic opioids.
+CDC